 Mary Fuhrer is a public historian, scholar and speaker who lives in Concord.
 She has a bachelor's degree in history from Princeton, a master's in public history from George Mason University, and a Ph.D. in American History from the University of New Hampshire.

 Mary's professional experience has focused on recovering the everyday life of New England's folk and helping others use primary source evidence such as letters, diaries, church and town records, wills, deeds and material culture to tell stories from the past.
-She provides research and programs as a consulting historian for historical and humanities associations.

 This program is free and open to the public thanks to a grant from the town of Groton's Trust Funds' lecture fund.